Dates: Friday 11th to Sunday 13th May 2018

 ■ Topic 5 – Meditation Techniques

-Special Yoga Foundation methodology encourages a mindful practice in all aspects, inviting a deeper physical and emotional awareness of the body for both yourself and the person you support.
+Special Yoga methodology encourages a mindful practice in all aspects, inviting a deeper physical and emotional awareness of the body for both yourself and the person you support.

 ■ Topic 6 – Asanas